mitre/uploaddataapp/README.md

 ## Setup
 This project can easily be imported into Android Studio.
 It must be run on a device with **API level <= 22** (5.1 Lollipop) due to the new runtime permissions system introduced in API 23.
 (6.0 Marshmallow)

+Details on how to set up the server can be found at https://gist.github.com/mpeck12/9475044e521e229ad167515dc7be62bf